hackThacker/Ethical-hacking/README.md

 -	Twitter, as dumb as this idea looks, but I'd really recommend you to have a twitter account, and follow communities related to cyber security.
 Staying up to date with the world is not such a bad idea after all.
 -	Last but not least, don't learn hacking for wrong reasons.
 Don't waste your time if your goal is to hack your girlfriends Facebook account.
 Set a goal, no matter how big it looks like, and chase it.
 [Dreams without goals are the ultimate fuel of disappointment](https://www.youtube.com/watch?v=TssZmJaoZs4&t=180s).

-## Where to practice ?
-Here you will find multiple resources to learn and practice hacking.

 ### Youtubers
 Here's a list of one the best youtubers I personally follow.